Jonas Noreika: Legacy and controversy

 "I learned that the man I had believed was a savior who did all he could to rescue Jews during World War II had, in reality, ordered all Jews in his region of Lithuania to be rounded up and sent to a ghetto where they were beaten, starved, tortured, raped and then murdered."

+Later that year, Foti published the book The Nazi's Granddaughter.